mopidy/mopidy/docs/installation/debian.rst

    - Raspbian stable ("jessie") and testing ("stretch"),
    - Ubuntu 14.04 LTS and later.

-   Some of the packages *does not* work with Ubuntu 12.04 LTS or Debian 7 "wheezy".
+   Some of the packages *do not* work with Ubuntu 12.04 LTS or Debian 7 "wheezy".

    This is just what we currently support, not a promise to continue to